Skip to main content

 How we Implement Due Diligence Systems and Processes

-Hershey conducts due diligence on our own facilities and on suppliers to assess compliance with our Company Code of Conduct and Supplier Code of Conduct as we advance our human rights commitments.
-Our human rights due diligence also includes worker voice models of engagement that allow us to hear directly from workers and other vulnerable populations.
-The Hershey Company Responsible Sourcing Supplier Program supports and engages our first-tier suppliers in enhancing their ability to promote human rights for their workers, within their workplaces and their overall supply chains.
+Hershey conducts human rights due diligence, using Sedex’s SMETA 4-Pillar audit standard, on our own facilities and on Tier 1 suppliers to assess compliance with our Company Code of Conduct and Supplier Code of Conduct.
+Our HRDD approach also includes worker voice models of engagement that allow us to hear directly from workers and other vulnerable populations.
+Hershey’s Responsible Sourcing Supplier Program and Responsible Recruitment Program supports and engages our Tier 1 suppliers in enhancing their ability to promote human rights for their workers, within their workplaces and their overall supply chains.

 Material and Ingredient Sourcing

-Hershey has also laid out expectations for certain materials and ingredients that have inherent human rights challenges and social issues.
+Hershey has laid out expectations for certain priority ingredients and materials that have inherent human rights challenges and social issues.
 These go beyond the requirements of our Supplier Code of Conduct and reflect our commitment to human rights and a transparent supply chain.

-Learn more about our human rights due diligence in cocoa
+Learn more about our work in Priority Ingredients and Materials

 Learn more about our support for due diligence in the European Union and elsewhere